Rutul Federation

 The Rutul Federation or The Rutul Free Society is a Rutul state located in Southern Dagestan and was formed in the 7th century.

-Rutuli experienced strong cultural and linguistic pressure from Azerbaijanis and to a lesser extent from Lezghins.
+Rutuls experienced strong cultural and linguistic pressure from Azerbaijanis and to a lesser extent from Lezghins.

 Before the annexation by the Russian Empire, the Rutuls made a federation of multiple rural communities which were known as the "Rutul Magal".
 This Magal was ruled by a Bek, a permanent leader.
 These Beks address important issues and are required to convene to a popular assembly.

 In the 17th century, the Rutul Federation included Tsakhur villages and captured some Lezgin villages.
-They did lose two Rutul villages to the Gazikumukh Khanate and two more to the Akhty Federation (Akhty-para).
+They did lose two Rutul villages to the Gazikumukh Khanate and two more to the Akhty-para.
 This free society consisted of Rutul and Lezgi villages and was one of the largest free societies, along with Akhty-para, Alty-para and Dokuz-para free societies.

 History

-In 1536, the Rutul Federation were allied with the Shamkhalate of Tarki to attack the Akhty Federation.
-The Akhty Federation attacked Rutul with the support of Derbent Khanate in 1541.
-Rutul attacked Akhty again in 1542, with the support of the Quba Khanate.
-In 1574, Gazibek, a representative of the Shamkhalate of Tarki, became the leader of the federation.
+In 1536, Rutul attacked Akhty, which was the stronghold of the Safavid power in southern Dagestan.
+In 1541, Akhty attacked Rutul with the support of the Derbent Khanate.
+In 1542, Rutul, with the support of the Quba Khanate, again attacked Akhty.
+In 1574, Gazibek became the leader of the federation.

 His name was mentioned several times: in 1588, the Turkish Sultan Murad III wrote a letter to Gazibek, congratulating him on gaining leadership over the federation.
 In 1598, Shah Abbas offered Gazibek assistance for the Tsakhur ruler Mahmedbek.

+There is evidence that already at the end of the 16th century, the Rutul beks had connections with the governments of neighboring countries.
+It is possible that the Rutul Free Society already existed at that time, as a political association of a significant part of the Rutulians.

+One of the confirmations of the ancient age of the Rutul Free Society is a letter from the Tarkov shamkhal to Tsar Fedor Ivanovich dated 1598, in which the Rutul and Khnov troops are mentioned among the allied shamkhal troops.